capr/luapower-work/terra/tr.md

 UTF-8 is a variable-width encoding for Unicode where each codepoint is 1 to 4 bytes wide.
-It is backwards-compatible with ASCII in that codepoints above 127 only use non-ASCII bytes that are > 127.
+It is backwards-compatible with ASCII in that codepoints above 127 only use non-ASCII bytes (bytes that are > 127).

 ### Unicode text

-An array of codepoints representing one or more paragraphs of text in one or more languages.
+For the purposes of text layouting, a unit of text is an array of codepoints representing one or more paragraphs of text in one or more languages.

+### Span

+In tr, a span is a set of properties for a specific sub-section of the text to be laid out.
+Spans must cover the whole text without holes.

 ### Glyph